Portrait of Sen Chen

 I am a full professor at Nankai University and lead NKSSecLab (Nankai Software Security Laboratory).
 I am also a member of the research group led by Prof. Zheli Liu.

 My research focuses on software security, with an emphasis on software supply chain security.
-I have received 6 Distinguished Paper Awards and the ACM SIGSOFT Early Career Researcher Award.
+I have received the ACM SIGSOFT Early Career Researcher Award and 6 Distinguished Paper Awards.

 Research